Forming an LLC in Oregon

 Steps To Start Your Own LLC in Oregon

-It's easy to overlook the importance of naming your LLC.
+The name of your LLC is important.
 Not only does the company name affect your marketing plan and efforts, but it also has legal implications.
-If you don't choose a business name that complies with Oregon laws on LLC names, then you could face problems down the road.
+If you don't choose a business name that complies with Oregon laws on LLC names, the Secretary of State may reject your application for an LLC.

 - Limited Liability Company